Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 Now we get a new shellcode which is the malware.

 ## Analysis of the last shellcode
-This shellcode will use data from the precedent shellcode, so it was hard for use to emulate it with miasm again so we decided to analyse it staticly
+This shellcode will use data from the last shellcode, so it was hard for use to emulate it with miasm again, we decided to switch to static analysis.
 ### First part of the shellcode
 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130546842539663430/image.png)

 It walks into the PEB to get the base adress of the actual process (us).
-That's why we couldn't emulate it with miasm unfortunetly.
+That's why we couldn't emulate it with miasm unfortunately.
 It walks into the export table to get the function name and produce a checksum of this name.
-It compares this result to 0x9f1 to see if it's the good one.
+It compares this result to 0x9f1 to see if it's the correct one.

-For us, to emulate this, we get all the suspicious function name from the main thread, reproduce the checksum and check if it's equal to 0x9f1.
+We fetch all the suspicious function names from the thread, we compute the checksum and compare with the wanted hash.

-With that, we get this function :
+With that in mind, we get this function :
 ```c
 BOOL __cdecl ReadFileContentsGenerator(_DWORD *a1, DWORD *a2)
 {